logaretm/depo/README.md

 }
 ```

-Instantiate it using an instance of the `Repository` class and provide a cache duration and a cache store.
+Instantiate it using an instance of the `RepositoryBase` class and provide a cache duration and a cache store.

 ```php
 $cachingRepository = new CachingTaskRepository($taskRepository, 10, app()['cache.store']);